JosephLMurray/ThatGoodDirt/README.md

-The user should be able to put in their loction information,
+The user should be able to put in their loction information.

-The user should be able to select the type od trail.
+The user should be able to select the type od trail they would enjoy.

 The user should be able to choose the distance of the trail desired.

 The user should be then propmtly redirected to be give trail options based on the selected users criteria.